 Hire a plumber if: the tank is in a difficult location, the surrounding piping needs work, or you are not comfortable with plumbing connections.

 Always size correctly before purchasing.
 The most common and costly mistake is replacing a failed tank with the same undersized model that caused the problem.
 Use our free sizing calculator to get the right size for your pump GPM and pressure switch settings.
+For general guidance on maintaining your private well system, see the EPA's private wells overview.

 A brand new installation where no tank previously existed typically runs $400-900 total, higher than a straight swap because it requires running new pipe connections and often adding shutoff valves.
 If piping modifications are also needed, total cost can reach $600-1,200.